-Drill results through May 2009 have been used to revise previous resource estimates for the Money Knob area.
-The current resource estimate has significantly increased the tonnage and total number of ounces contained in estimated Indicated and Inferred categories of resource.
-The amount of gold in the resource varies significantly according to the choice of cutoff grade.
-A range of tonnes and grade with corresponding contained ounces of gold are presented in Table 17.1.
+It is important to note that compared to the October 2009 resource estimate, the tonnage and total ounces estimated has increased in the Indicated category and has decreased in the Inferred category for cutoff grades of 0.30, 0.50, and 0.70 g/t Au (Table 19.1).
+This change is due, in part, to addition of newly defined lower grade tonnes in the northeastern area of the deposit.
+In addition, in this estimate, the composite data were declustered prior to indicator bin selection and data in four octants were required to estimate a block compared to 3 octants in the 2009 estimate.
+The net result is that some previously inferred higher grade blocks were downgraded or extinguished through a combination of drilling and use of more rigorous statistical criteria for allowing certain blocks to be included in the resource.
 Application of multiple indicator kriging methods have provided new insights into the character of mineralization and offered an improved, more robust block model for the resource estimation.
-Comparison of block model with geologic sections interpreted by ITH geologists (Figures 7.8-7.12) reveals good correspondence (Figures 19.1 to 19.3).
+Comparison of block model with geologic sections interpreted by ITH geologists (Figures 7.8-7.12) reveals good correspondence (Figures 19.1 to 19.6).
 These sections also show the potential of mineralized material to continue to depth, particularly down-dip.